 The University of Redlands' partnership with Fullerton College ensures a successful pathway to your bachelor's degree.
-Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business while attending classes right on the Fullerton College campus.
+Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business & Society while attending classes right on the Fullerton College campus.

 Read about how Fullerton College student Alondra Gallardo ’20, ’21 took advantage of the pathway to the University of Redlands.